cyph/pqcrypto.js/packages/dilithium/README.md

-# falcon
+# dilithium

 ## Overview

-The [Falcon](https://falcon-sign.info) post-quantum cryptographic signing scheme compiled to WebAssembly using [Emscripten](https://github.com/kripken/emscripten).
+The [Dilithium](https://dilithium-sign.info) post-quantum cryptographic signing scheme compiled to WebAssembly using [Emscripten](https://github.com/kripken/emscripten).
-A simple JavaScript wrapper is provided to make Falcon easy to use in Web applications.
+A simple JavaScript wrapper is provided to make Dilithium easy to use in Web applications.

 N.B.
-Unless interoperability with other Falcon implementations is a hard requirement, it is recommended to use [superfalcon](https://github.com/cyph/pqcrypto.js/tree/master/packages/superfalcon) instead.
+Unless interoperability with other Dilithium implementations is a hard requirement, it is recommended to use [superdilithium](https://github.com/cyph/pqcrypto.js/tree/master/packages/superdilithium) instead.

 ## Example Usage

 	(async () => {
 		const keyPair /*: {privateKey: Uint8Array; publicKey: Uint8Array} */ =
-			await falcon.keyPair()
+			await dilithium.keyPair()
 		;

 		const message /*: Uint8Array */ =